-FIGURE 109 The motion of the North Pole - roughly speaking, the Earth's effective polhode - from 2003 to 2007, including the prediction until 2008 (left) and the average position since 1900 (right) - with 0.1 arcsecond being around 3.1 m on the surface of the Earth - not showing the diurnal and semidiurnal variations of a fraction of a millisecond of arc due to the tides (from hpiers.obspm.fr/ eop-pc).
+FIGURE 109 The motion of the North Pole - roughly speaking, the Earth's effective polhode - from 2003 to 2007, including the prediction until 2008 (left) and the average position since 1900 (right) - with 0.1 arcsecond being around 3.1 m on the surface of the Earth - not showing the diurnal and semidiurnal variations of a fraction of a millisecond of arc due to the tides (from hpiers.obspm.fr/eop-pc).

 Even though at first derided across the world, Wegener's discoveries were correct.
 Modern satellite measurements, shown in Figure 110, confirm this model.
-For example, the American continent moves away from the European continent by about 23 mm every additional digit in equipment cost.
+For example, the American continent moves away from the European continent by about 23 mm every to Guayaquil in Ecuador.
+After the continent split up, this river still flowed to the west.
+When the Andes appeared, the water was blocked, and many millions of years later, it reversed its flow.
+Today, the river still flows eastwards: it is called the Amazon River.